Focus43/Concrete5-Pagoda/README.md

 light weight).
 Just beware that every VM you `vagrant up` will be accessible on a different port in the browser (it tells you which you start it up).

 To start it up faster, do `vagrant up` with the `--no-provision` flag. (`cd vagrant_box && vagrant up --no-provision`).

+#### Connecting to the database from a MySQL GUI ####

+If you want to inspect whats going on in the database, you can easily connect to the MySQL instance running inside the VM from your local machine.
+From your favorite MySQL GUI, use:
+* host: `127.0.0.1` (or `localhost`)
+* username: `root`
+* password: `root`
+* port: 3307

+If something else was running on port 3307 when you ran `vagrant up`, Vagrant will bind to the next available port, similar to how it handles :8080 (see above).

 ## To Do ##